My Red Rice is a one-pot meal of rice, chicken, and tomatoes, based on the famous Charleston Red Rice. Low country cooking at its finest!

-Another one of BeeBop’s favorites!
+This is a really old recipe and one of BeeBop’s favorites!
 Red Rice.
-Based on the famed Charleston Red Rice.
+It’s based on the famed Charleston Red Rice.
 Sort of.
 Well, kinda.
 It’s similar anyway.
 If you’re a fan of Low Country cooking, please indulge me.
 I know this is not the accurate, authentic Charleston Red Rice.
 It does have one thing in common, however.
 It’s good!

 This is one of those one-pot meals that really sticks to your ribs on a cold day.
 All you need to make this a complete dinner is to add some bread.
 Garlic bread is mighty fine.